 Students should follow "Situation 1" with the exception that a "dummy course" should be selected in step 3 rather than a third-year elective course; suitable dummy courses may be found under the third-year course "BA3: Thesis and career orientation (compulsory 20 EC)".
 Click on the "dummy box" and continue to select‘Submission’for the option‘Replacement’, or ‘External education’ for course followed outside Leiden University.
 In the field‘Explanation’ add "transitional arrangement extra elective course 3rd year 2017-18"; students choosing to follow the new CA-OS course Media Worlds should follow those same actions.

-Students who have already followed a different degree course may apply for exemptions from certain components of their Bachelor’s CA-OS.
+Students who have already followed a different degree course may apply for exemptions from certain components of their Bachelor’s CA-DS.
 Such applications may be made in two steps:

 1. submit the application "Exemption" in Usis according to the steps described below,